In 1962, openly gay African-American entrepreneur Harold “Mackie” Harris purchased the Starlite Lounge and established it as an LGBT-inclusive bar.

 Credit: Christopher D. Brazee/NYC LGBT Historic Sites Project, 2016.

-Patrons in line to enter the Starlite Lounge in an undated photo.
+Patrons in line to enter the Starlite Lounge on its closing night, July 31, 2010.
 Photo by Kate Kunath/"We Came to Sweat."

 Formerly located in the building at the corner of Bergen Street and Nostrand Avenue in Crown Heights, the Starlite Lounge was established by openly gay African-American entrepreneur Harold “Mackie” Harris as an LGBT-inclusive bar in 1962.